So you’ve accessed your credit report, but what the heck does it mean?

 Is there a free Equifax credit report in Canada?

-Equifax offers a free credit report and credit score to all Canadians.
+Equifax offers free credit reports and credit scores to all Canadians.
 It’s available online, by phone, by mail or in person.

 Because it’s a free credit report, it only updates every 30 days.
 You can access your free Equifax credit report by visiting the Equifax credit report page.